athackst/jekyll-theme-profile/demo/_posts/2019-01-29-hello-world.md

 Here is an unordered list:

-- Salt-n-Pepa
+- Apples
-- Bel Biv DeVoe
+- Bananas
-- Kid 'N Play
+- Carrots

 And an ordered list:

-1. Michael Jackson
+1. First item
-2. Michael Bolton
+2. Second item
-3. Michael Bublé
+3. Third item

 And an unordered task list: